Holiday Gift Guide:

 How you manage your holiday expenses can be a window into how you manage your overall financial plan.
 Want to start fresh in 2021?
 Give yourself the gift of a budget.

 Even if you don't usually budget for the holidays, start tracking your spending while it's still fresh in your mind.
-As you wrap up your purchases, the extra oversight might help you avoid loading up credit cards or dipping into your investments.
+As you plan your purchases, the extra oversight might help you avoid loading up credit cards or dipping into your savings.

 When you're done with your gift giving, entertaining and holiday-related traveling, take the time to record and evaluate your spending, even if it's just an estimate.
 Was it too much?
-Will it affect any planned purchases or regular expenses in 2019?
-How about your existing saving and investing plan?
-Would you have done anything differently?
+Will it affect any planned purchases or regular expenses next year?
+How about your existing saving and investing plan—would you have done anything differently?

-Then, consider how a budget—for the 2019 holidays and your 2019 finances—might give you a different perspective on your spending for the coming year.
+Then, consider how a budget—for next year’s holidays and your overall finances—might give you a different perspective on spending.

 Budgeting is the foundation for financial planning.
-Think about it: It's the primary way you can affect your own financial success.
+It's the primary way you can affect your own financial success.
 You can't control the financial markets, but you do control how much you spend, and how much you save.